AgentTorch/AgentTorch/README.md

 python trainer.py --c config.yaml
 ```

-# 5. Documentation
+# 5. Starter Guide

 # Generate and Interpret `config.yaml` file
-Each model is AgentTorch is described using a `config.yaml`.
-These config files are generated using `Configurator` API in [config.py](AgentTorch/config.py).
-An interactive jupyter notebook with step-by-step guidance to define the config for [nca example](models/nca/config.yaml) in [config_example_docs](docs/examples/config/config_nca.ipynb).
+An interactive notebook with step-by-step guide to define and understand a `config.yaml` is given in [config_example_docs](docs/examples/config/config_nca.ipynb).

 # Build your own AgentTorch model
+A step-by-step guide to start a new AgentTorch project is given in [starter documentation](docs/create.md)

+# 6. Issues
+The AgentTorch project is under active development and are continually fixing issues.
+Please feel free to leave a comment at [Troubleshooting issues](https://github.com/AgentTorch/AgentTorch/issues/1)